RaynorHere/proGit/python/README.md

 # Python Projects

 ## Complete/Shelved
-<span style="font-size:larger;">__copyComb__:</span> &nbsp; Program designed to accept a directory and compare every file in it with every other file in it (subdirectories included).
-Suite also includes a verifier designed to exhibit redundant files to user, and a deletion function to delete all identical files but one.
+<span style="font-size:larger;">__copyComb__:</span> &nbsp; Program designed to accept a directory and compare every file in it with every other (subdirectories included).
+Intended purpose is to weed out duplicates by "combing" through directories, esp picture backup directories.
+Currently nearing multiprocessed (as in, multiple individual iterations of Python which do not share a Global Interpreter Lock and so are more powerful than standard multithreading) version as of 05/04/2023, when spare time became much shorter in supply.
-### Addendum:
-Improved "2.0" version completed; see Python project, "cCheck.py"
-~~Want to write a manual byte-by-byte comparison algorithm like cmpRehenCve (see C folder), to see how much runtime improvement that might or might not offer over the current equality comparison method.~~

 &nbsp;